 11. What are the types of pressure control flow delivery waveforms?

-Descending and decay.
+Descending and decaying

 12. What do square waveforms represent?

-A constant or set parameter.
+A constant or set parameter

 13. What do ramp waveforms represent?